runette/ngx-leaflet-fullscreen/README.md

 # Usage with NGX-Leaflet

-This library integrates very easily with ngx-leaflet using the onMapReady event.
+This library integrates very easily with ngx-leaflet using the onMapReady event:

 ```
 <div id='map' class="map-container" leaflet